 - Complete VCE in two years and enter tertiary education earlier.

 - Take a wider choice of VCE subjects over 3 years.
 Perhaps also including first year university subjects.

 - Select some VCE and some Year 10 subjects to extend themselves in areas of special interest whilst broadening their educational base.

-Please note the following changes with regard to the Belmont High School – Select Entry Accelerated Learning Program (SEALP) application and enrolment process for the 2020 (only) SEALP intake.
+Please note the following changes with regard to the Belmont High School – Select Entry Accelerated Learning Program (SEALP) application and enrolment process for the 2021 SEALP intake.

 - Students chosen for this program must reside within our Designated Neighbourhood Area* or they are siblings of current Belmont HS students.